cytomining/pycytominer/docs/pycytominer.operations.rst

 ==========

 We do not recommend interacting with these functions directly.
-The core pycytominer API uses these operations internally.
+The core Pycytominer API uses these operations internally.

 pycytominer.operations.correlation\_threshold module
 ----------------------------------------------------